 (d) is provided with placement services under section 32(1)(a).

-Division 2 — Powers available to safeguard or promote child’s wellbeing
+Division 2 — Measures to safeguard or promote child’s wellbeing

+[Heading amended by No. 49 of 2010 s.
+55.]

-Subdivision 1 — General powers of CEO
+Subdivision 1 — General powers and duties of CEO

+[Heading amended by No. 49 of 2010 s.
+56.]

 31. CEO may cause inquiries to be made about child

 If the CEO receives information that raises concerns about a child’s wellbeing, the CEO may cause any inquiries to be made that the CEO considers reasonably necessary for the purpose of determining whether action should be taken to safeguard or promote the child’s wellbeing.